 Playful and interactive experiences make up the fastest growing segment of the entertainment industry.
 USC has been a pioneer in teaching the foundations of games and interactive media while also moving the field forward with innovative research concepts.
-The Princeton Review has ranked USC the #1 Game Design school in North America every year since its ranking system began in 2009.
+The Princeton Review has ranked USC the #1 Game Design school in North America nearly every year since its ranking system began in 2009.